-Deferred Tax Assets' ("DTAs") and liabilities are recognized in the consolidated financial statements according to accounting principle IAS 12.
-As of 31 December 2022, DTAs amounted in aggregate to Euro 11,848 million, of which Euro 5,793 million may be converted into tax credits pursuant to Law No. 214 of 22 December 2011 ("Law 214/2011").
-As of 31 December 2021, DTAs totally amounted to Euro 11,726 million, of which Euro 6,313 million available for conversion to tax credits pursuant to Law 214/2011.
-Under Law 214/2011, DTAs related to loan impairments and loan losses, or to goodwill and certain other intangible assets, may be converted into tax credits if the company has a full-year loss in its non-consolidated accounts relating to convertible DTAs (to which such convertible DTAs relate) ("Convertible DTAs").
-Under the conversion into tax credits, Convertible DTAs recognized in the accounts of the company with the non-consolidated full-year loss, and a proportion of the deferred tax credits are converted in accordance with a ratio between the amount of the full-year loss and the company's shareholders' equity.
+Deferred Tax Assets' (DTAs) and liabilities are recognised in the consolidated financial statements according to accounting principle IAS 12.
+As of 31 December 2023, DTAs amounted in aggregate to Euro 10,749 million, of which Euro 4,380 million may be converted into tax credits pursuant to Law No. 214 of 22 December 2011 (Law 214/2011).
+As of 31 December 2022, DTAs totally amounted to Euro 11,848 million, of which Euro 5,793 million available for conversion to tax credits pursuant to Law 214/2011.
+Under Law 214/2011, DTAs related to loan impairments and loan losses, or to goodwill and certain other intangible assets, may be converted into tax credits if the company has a full-year loss in its non-consolidated accounts relating to convertible DTAs (to which such convertible DTAs relate) (Convertible DTAs).
+Under the conversion into tax credits, Convertible DTAs recognised in the accounts of the company with the non-consolidated full-year loss, and a proportion of the deferred tax credits are converted in accordance with a ratio between the amount of the full-year loss and the company's shareholders' equity.

 Law 214/2011 also provides for the conversion of Convertible DTAs if there is a tax loss on a non-consolidated basis.
-In such circumstances, the conversion of the Convertible DTAs is recognized in the financial statements against the tax loss, limited to the loss generated from the deduction of the same categories of negative income components (loan impairments and loan losses, or related to goodwill and other intangible assets).
+In such circumstances, the conversion of the Convertible DTAs is recognised in the financial statements against the tax loss, limited to the loss generated from the deduction of the same categories of negative income components (loan impairments and loan losses, or related to goodwill and other intangible assets).

-As at 31 December 2022, the remaining Deferred Tax Assets (i.e., DTAs non-convertible into tax credits) are related to costs and write-offs deductible in future years, for Euro 2,931 million (net of related deferred tax liabilities), and to tax losses carried forward ("TLCF") for Euro 3,124 million.
-DTAs on TLCF are mainly related to UniCredit S.p.A. for Euro 2,428 million (of which Euro 650 million booked at the end of 2022 following the sustainability test), to UniCredit S.p.A. for Euro 211 million tax credit IRAP deriving from the conversion of so called Aiuto alla Crescita Economica (ACE), to UniCredit Bank Austria AG for Euro 369 million (of which Euro 196 million booked during 2022 following the confirmation by Austrian Tax Authority and related to previous business deals), to UniCredit Leasing S.p.A. for Euro 76 million.
+As at 31 December 2023, the remaining Deferred Tax Assets (i.e., DTAs non-convertible into tax credits) are related to costs and write-offs deductible in future years, for Euro 2,527 million (net of related deferred tax liabilities), and to tax losses carried forward (TLCF) for Euro 3,842 million.
+DTAs on TLCF are mainly related to UniCredit for Euro 3,418 million (of which Euro 913 million booked at the end of 2023 following the sustainability test), to UniCredit for Euro 134 million tax credit IRAP deriving from the conversion of so called Aiuto alla Crescita Economica (ACE), to UniCredit Bank Austria AG for Euro 201 million to UniCredit Leasing S.p.A. for Euro 56 million.